Industrial hub Ulsan a warning for cooling South Korea

 “It’s getting ever more difficult for landlords to find new tenants for their ‘one rooms’ and rental fees have kept falling since the winter,” said Lee Young-hyon, who runs a real estate agency a block away from the shipyard.

-Chemical maker Capro Corp (006380.KS), hit by competition from cheaper Chinese rivals, has slashed output by about 40 percent since mid-2014, and late last year cut 100 of its 320 jobs.
+Chemical maker Capro Corp, hit by competition from cheaper Chinese rivals, has slashed output by about 40 percent since mid-2014, and late last year cut 100 of its 320 jobs.
 Other chemical firms in Ulsan have also reduced operations.

 Hyundai Motor’s auto plant in Ulsan is the world’s biggest, with the capacity to make 1.5 million cars a year.
 But the company has not built a new plant in Korea for almost 20 years, and is instead expanding overseas.